AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 // ******************* ITEM CLASS ************************ \\
 class Item
 {
-    //Data members (should always have a prepended underscore) private string _name { get; set; }     //a private string which can be read and written private int _id { get; set; }          //a private integer which can be read and written
+    //Fields (date members), should always have a prepended underscore private string _name { get; set; }     //a private string which can be read and written private int _id { get; set; }          //a private integer which can be read and written